Elan Babchuck, co-founder

 Elan is an active lay leader with JOIN for Justice (where he took part in the Seminary Leadership Training Program), Tzedek America, and Clal, where he completed the Rabbis Without Borders fellowship, and - more recently - co-founded Leaders Without Borders.
 He is also part of the current cohort in the Institute for Jewish Spirituality’s Clergy Leadership Training Program.

-Nothing makes Elan happier than exploring the world with his wife, Lizzie, their son, Micah, and infant daughter, Nessa.
+Nothing makes Elan happier than exploring the world with his wife, Lizzie, their son, Micah, and daughter, Nessa.
 In his down time, he’s a rock climber, ambitious reader, Boston sports fan, and home cook, and he regularly plays pub trivia with his team, The Moderately Sized Lebowskis, and trains to compete in Tough Mudders with his team, Mountain Jew.